How Much RAM Does My Smartphone Need?

 At the end of the day, the right amount of RAM depends on how you use your phone.
 There’s no one-size-fits-all answer, but understanding your needs will help you make a smarter decision.

-If you’re shopping for a new Motorola smartphone and still have questions about which device is right for you, we’ve got you covered.
+If you’re shopping for a new motorola smartphone and still have questions about which device is right for you, we’ve got you covered.
 Check out our full lineup and find the perfect match for your lifestyle.

 So, how much RAM do you need?
 Now that you’re armed with the facts, the choice is yours.